salrashid123/downscoped_token/README.md

 * DownScoped tokens currently only works for GCS buckets and cannot be applied yet at the bucket+prefix or object level.
 * The GCS bucket must be enabled with [Uniform bucket-level access](https://cloud.google.com/storage/docs/uniform-bucket-level-access
 * Supported credentials: The only supported type of credential in Credential Access Boundary is OAuth2.0 access token.

+>> >>> **IMPORTANT**  If you are just looking for code samples that generate downscoped tokens, just use the official samples here [https://cloud.google.com/iam/docs/downscoping-short-lived-credentials#exchange-credential-auto](https://cloud.google.com/iam/docs/downscoping-short-lived-credentials#exchange-credential-auto)

 ### Defining a boundary rule: